CenterForSpatialResearch/conflict_urbanism_sp2024/_posts/2024-04-27-MaMullenRizalUtami.md

 Foreign developers, due to the financial resources they bring and the promise of local economic development, wield significant influence on local land use dynamics.
 Typically, local governments are responsible for land use planning, approving development permits or zoning changes for their jurisdiction.
 However, in such large-scale urban and industrial developments, foreign developers are given substantial concessions or quasi-governmental authority over large masses of land, getting to make decisions on land use.
 In situations as such, the interests of foreign developers can be prioritized over local interests because of the promised local economic development these projects claim to bring.
 These concessions and prioritization can be seen in the blanket approval of master plans for large plots of land, tax incentives, and streamlined approval processes which often come at the expense of local communities’ concerns.

-In the VSIP project, the land used for development was mostly used for agricultural purposes before development.
+In the **VSIP project**, the land used for development was mostly used for agricultural purposes before development.
 The first industrial park, VSIP Binh Duong I, meant over 500ha of agricultural land, alongside livelihoods, homes, and food sources, were lost.
 Maps of the development over time, as shown above, expose the rapid urban transformation of these sites.
 This project was also catalytic in driving rapid urbanization and industrialization in surrounding areas, with at least three more industrial parks developed in quick succession in the area alongside new residential development.
 From the maps above, low-rise housing constructed from less durable materials increased in density and sprawl surrounding the industrial park, suggesting that housing development is unable to match the industrial growth of the region, particularly in areas right outside the jurisdiction of the foreign developer.
 This highlights the limitations of having developments led by private foreign interests, who are not beholden to local land politics or the welfare of local residents in their pursuit for profit.<br>
 <br>
 <div style="text-align: center;">
     <img src="/conflict_urbanism_sp2024/images/AsiaDev/India Tech Park Road.jpg" alt="IndiaInfra" width="500">